muarshad01/LLM/Notes/lecture22_notes.md

 * 20:00

-dimensions of that layer or the previous layer previous layer output and then to 20:17 get the output size of the current um layer we look at the next layer Dimension size so that's how these layer 20:26 sizes are constructed and we access the particular index to get the input 20:31
-Dimension and we access another index to get the output dimension of a layer also keep in mind that we are using the JLo 20:38 activation function which we learned about in the previous lecture so this is where we create uh we initialize the 20:43 layers now this forward method is where all the magic actually happens so let's try to understand this forward method in 20:50 detail if shortcut is not applied then what we'll do is that we'll just take 20:55 the output of every layer and then uh we will we will first take the output of 21:01 the first layer then we will again go to this for Loop the output of the first layer will then serve as the input to 21:07 the second layer and this process will continue until we get the output of the final layer but now let's see what what 21:14 happens when we use the shortcut so at the first layer let's say what will happen at the first layer is that we'll 21:20 take the input and then we'll add with the first layer output so this is exactly what has been shown over here at 21:26 the first layer We'll add the in put with the first layer output correct and 21:32 then what we'll do is that so then X will be X Plus layer output and then we'll go to the loop again in the second 21:38 pass of the loop what will happen is that um the output which we had computed 21:44 previously which was this X Plus input that will be added with the second layer 21:50 output so we will perform this operation then when we go to the next iteration of 21:57 the loop this out output which was computed previously will be added to the next layer's output so then this 22:03 operation will be performed similarly when we reach the end we'll apply all of the shortcut connections and then we'll 22:09 get the final output variable so at every step of the process we take the output of that layer and we take and we 22:15 add the output from the previous layers so it's an accumulation of all shortcut connection so when we reach this final 22:21 shortcut connection it's the accumulation of all the four shortcut connections which have come before 22:26 it so that's how the short shortcut connection is applied it just one simple line of code xal to X Plus layer output 22:34 so here you can see this code implements a deep neural network with five layers and each consisting of a linear 22:40 layer and JLo activation in the forward pass we iteratively pass the input through the layers and optionally add 22:46 the shortcut connections uh if self. use shortcut attribute is set to 22:52 true so now what we can do is let us use this code to First initialize a neural network without the shortcut connections Gradient flow without shortcut connections
-23:00
-and later we'll initialize the neural network with shortcut connection so the neural network is 23:05 initialized like this so three 3 3 3 and one so we have five layers of three neurons and one output neuron and the 23:13 input is a three-dimensional input which is if you look at this figure here so we 23:19 are now looking at this neural network this neural network which does not have 23:24 let me show the arrow here this neural network which does not have shortcut connection and you'll see that this neural network takes in three inputs it
-23:32
-goes through this five layers and then we compute the output right so let if you get the layer sizes as 3 3 3 3 3 1 23:41 this is the sample input which has three input values one 0 and minus one and then we are going to set use shortcut 23:48 equal to false and create an instance of the example deep neural network and then we get this output which is model 23:54 without shortcut now what I also want to do which is the main thing here is that I want to print out the gradients at every 24:01 single layer so let me first show you how that is going to work so if you look 24:06 at each layer so if you look at the first layer uh or rather this is the first 24:12 layer right if you let me show this with a different color just for Simplicity so if you look at the first layer here 24:18 there are three neurons and each neuron will have three weights so the weight Matrix will be a 3X3 Matrix in fact for 24:27 every every layer since the input is three and the output Dimension is three for every layer we'll have a 3X3 weight 24:34
-Matrix for this layer we'll have a 3X3 for this layer we'll have a 3X3 weight Matrix for this layer we'll have 3x3 for 24:40 the final layer we'll have a 3x1 weight Matrix right and when you do the backward pass you first find partial 24:47 derivative of loss with respect to all of the values in this weight Matrix and you update them so when I what I'm going 24:54 to do is that I'm going to do an iteration of the backward pass in which all these weight values will be updated

 ***

 * 25:00

 and then I'm going to find the mean of these nine values and that I'm going to call as the 25:06